by G. Jack Urso

 UPDATE November 2022: A reader of this blog sent me the following picture she claimed was taken at the Gaul family headstone “some years ago.”
 The year was not specified for personal reasons.

 The picture is of a hand-painted paving stone (posted here with her permission).
-Note the date of death is incorrect.
 The marker was not there when I first visited in July, but when I received this image I returned to see if I had missed something.
 I did not, but I did find a square-shaped indentation in the soil right where the person who sent it to me said it would be.

 That the stone was no longer there is not surprising.
 Cemeteries have very strict rules about what kind of markers and memorials can be left at a grave and how long they can remain.
 Additionally, as Gaul herself is not actually buried there, leaving it would be to perpetuate misinformation.